sbb-design-systems/lyne-components/docs/CODING_STANDARDS.md

 #### Prefer for-of instead of forEach

-Prefer usage of `for (... of ...)` instead of forEach, as it is slightly more performant.
+Prefer the usage of `for (... of ...)` instead of forEach, as it is slightly more performant.
-Exceptions can be made, if only one action/line is performed.
+Exceptions can be made if only one action/line is performed.

 ```ts
 /** AVOID: do not use forEach for actions that require multiple lines. */